 Virginia

 This was my first detecting tour with Roy and based on the fun and excitement that I had it certainly won't be my last.
 We landed at the airport in the morning and were in the field that afternoon for a few hours of detecting.
 It was the start of many fine days in the field finding coins, relics and artifacts.
 I detected once before in England and because of my lack of knowledge was disappointed in my finds.
 Roy takes all the guesswork out and takes you to those areas that are very productive.
 He also handles all the export licenses and shipping of your finds.
 All you have to do is go out and detect to your hearts content.
 Some of my finds included Roman coins of various types, up to nine hammered coins, jettons, lead tokens, including a "Boy Bishop" token, a nice 1856 silver Victoria shilling, a King Edward half crown, and quite a assortment of buckles, lead spindle whorls, etc. I think some of my better finds were a Roman brooch and gaming piece found in the same field.
 On our last day out after finding some hammered and copper coins I was lucky enough to find a very intricate Viking stirrup mount.
 What a way to end your last day detecting.
-Of course I can't but mention the wonderful accommodations we had at a 1827 windmill that was converted into a hotel and the absolutely fantastic English meals that were served there.
 All the people we met were kind and gracious and pleased that we were having such a great time in their country.
 I am making plans for this upcoming year and can't wait.
 Since I've talked about the amount of fun that I had on this last trip I may have some friends come along on my next one.

 Sincerely,